Profile

 Under Tshisekedi, the DRC has pursued aggressive resource nationalism.
 The 2018 Mining Code, enacted before Tshisekedi's presidency but enforced during it, increased royalties, imposed super-profits taxes, and expanded state participation requirements.
 Tshisekedi's government has renegotiated contracts with major mining companies, most notably the revised terms with CMOC at Tenke Fungurume and the dispute with AVZ Minerals over the Manono lithium project.

 The creation and empowerment of the Entreprise Générale du Cobalt as the monopoly buyer of artisanal cobalt reflects Tshisekedi's strategy of asserting state control over strategic mineral supply chains.
-Whether this assertiveness produces better outcomes for DRC communities or merely channels rents through different elite networks is a question our monitoring addresses.
+Whether this assertiveness produces better outcomes for DRC communities or merely channels rents through different elite networks is a question independent monitoring can address.

 Eastern DRC Conflict